Skip to main content

-The Department of Sociology is housed within the School of Social Sciences.
+The Department of Sociology is housed within the College of Humanities, Social Sciences, and the Arts.
 The department consists of eight full-time faculty and several lecturers who specialize in environment, race, education, family, immigration, media, gender, organizations, social psychology, culture, and health & welfare.
 All sociology faculty are active within their areas of expertise and related professional communities.

 Program Learning Outcomes (PLOs)